PressCrew/infinity/dashboard/docs/features_core.md

 <ul class="infinity-docs-menu"></ul>

-### Enabling Theme Support
+## Directives

 Currently there are four core features that you can use in your themes.
-You enable them in your child theme's functions.php just like you would with any other theme.

 > Some of the features require that template tags be added to your template files, particularly your header.php file, *so pay close attention to the documentation